 Your role during this entire process is to continue treatment and focus on your recovery.
 We take care of the rest.

 Statute of Limitations for Personal Injury Lawsuits in Durham, North Carolina

-In North Carolina, you generally have three years to settle your injury claim or file a lawsuit.
+In North Carolina, you generally have three years to settle your personal injury claim or file a legal claim.
 However, there are different statutes of limitations, so it is essential to contact a North Carolina personal injury attorney as soon as possible.

-After an accident, a lawyer will want to investigate your case immediately to preserve the evidence and handle all communication with the insurance companies.
+After an accident, a personal injury attorney will want to investigate your case immediately to preserve the evidence and handle all communication with the insurance companies.
 It takes time and a lot of legal legwork to craft a personal injury case, so the sooner you speak with an attorney, the better off you will be.

 What You Need to Know About Personal Injury Lawyer Fees

 Like most North Carolina personal injury attorneys, our law firm works on a contingency fee basis.
 This means that we earn a percentage of your recovery (i.e., we only make a fee if we get you a winning verdict at trial or a negotiated settlement).
 Our contingency fee varies and is set case by case.
 It is typically one-third, but it depends on how your issue is resolved.

 In addition to our contingency fee, there are certain costs, such as expert witness fees, court filing fees, or medical examination fees, that we will pay for and only be reimbursed if we get you a winning settlement or verdict for your pain and suffering.